 How Nationwide activates the deal will be fascinating to watch.
 To date, we’ve seen a couple of big announcements: the “largest sponsor contribution to the points fund in series history” and the launch of a Nationwide Fantasy League that carries a $100,000 prize.
-In addition, Nationwide will commit to an annual ad buy on ESPN that sources report will be in the 4-5 million dollar range.
-Just as with the change from cigarettes to cell phones at Cup level in 2004, so the change from beer to insurance affords Nationwide the opportunity to explore different markets and innovative tactics not previously accessible with an alcohol brand.
-In some senses it’s still a tough choice because there are many bad ways to spend marketing dollars.
+In addition, Nationwide will commit to an annual ad buy on ESPN that sources report will be in the $4-5 million range.
+Just as with the change from cigarettes to cellphones at the Cup level in 2004, the change from beer to insurance affords Nationwide the opportunity to explore different markets and innovative tactics not previously accessible with an alcohol brand.
+In some senses, it’s still a tough choice because there are many bad ways to spend marketing dollars.

-Far be it from me to tell a company with 157 billion dollars in assets how to do things, but here’s my sponsorship activation suggestion.
-At every Nationwide race this year and for every season of the deal, give away one thousand free tickets to local school kids (and requisite parents).
+Far be it from me to tell a company with $157 billion in assets how to do things, but here’s my sponsorship activation suggestion.
+At every Nationwide race this year and for every season of the deal, give away 1,000 free tickets to local school kids (and requisite parents).
 Make it part of a competition or a prize if you want.
 Throw in half-price ticket coupons for their friends, free at-track food and drinks and money off on Series merchandise as part of the deal.
 Make it a real grassroots community effort that could even include stuff like lesson plans for teachers.
-Add super prizes for the 10,000th, 20,000th (etc) fan to get a ticket.
+Add super prizes for the 10,000th, 20,000th (etc.) fan to get a ticket.
 The halo effect of the promotion should also give local ticket sales a boost.
-Regardless, the ticket giveaway would bring a whole new generation of fans to the track – many for the first time and that can only be good for the long term future of the series (not to mention that all important brand recognition, .)
+Regardless, the ticket giveaway would bring a whole new generation of fans to the track – many for the first time and that can only be good for the long-term future of the series (not to mention that all important brand recognition, .)

-Two prime cases in point are Steven Leicht and Danny O’Quinn.
-Leicht finished seventh in points in 2007 (third in Busch only drivers) and ended up with three top 5s, seven top 10s and of course that big win in Kentucky.
+Two prime cases in point are Stephen Leicht and Danny O’Quinn.
+Leicht finished seventh in points in 2007 (third among Busch-only drivers) and ended up with three top fives, seven top 10s and of course that big win in Kentucky.
 When his Yates team was shut down he was picked up by RCR and will run at least two races.
-Danny O’Quinn was the 2006 Rookie of the Year but only ran ten races in 2007.
-At the time of writing he’s looking for a Nationwide or Truck ride.
+O’Quinn was the 2006 Rookie of the Year but only ran 10 races in 2007.
+At the time of this writing he’s looking for a Nationwide or Truck ride.
 Much of the problem for the younger drivers is just that; their youth and their inexperience.
 Sponsors are reluctant to commit to an unproven or unknown driver when they can have the pre-packaged Cup superstar (albeit for far fewer races).
 In uncertain economic times, advertising dollars are always the first to be cut.
 More than ever before sponsors are picking and choosing and they’re being very selective.

-Painted in this light you could be forgiven for thinking it’s all doom and gloom but 2.7 million fans attended races last year and that’s a big number however you want to look at it.
-With Cup regulars again swelling the fields across the ten-month season the same sort of at-track attendance can be reasonably assumed in 2008.
+Painted in this light you could be forgiven for thinking it’s all doom and gloom, but 2.7 million fans attended races last year, and that’s a big number however you want to look at it.
+With Cup regulars again swelling the fields across the 10-month season the same sort of at-track attendance can be reasonably assumed in 2008.
 ESPN will once again televise all 35 races and Dale Jarrett will be a welcome addition in the booth alongside his old high school buddies Dr. Jerry Punch and Andy Petree (once he finishes up his driving duties).
-With new cars in 2009, the possibility of full time Cup drivers being unable to earn points toward the Championship and a slew of other mooted modifications, change is most assuredly afoot.
+With new cars in 2009, the possibility of full-time Cup drivers being unable to earn points toward the championship and a slew of other mooted modifications, change is most assuredly afoot.
 The Series is going nowhere regardless of the issues and criticism swirling around.